-Exclude 'contracting out' options - As an inducement to invest in a personal pension scheme employees (but nor the self employed) are provided this whereby the DWP will contribute towards the employee's own personal pension scheme a sum representing the employer's and the employee's contributions to SERPS plus for a period of years, as a bonus.
+Exclude 'contracting out' options - As an inducement to invest in a personal pension scheme employees (but nor the self employed) are provided this whereby the DSS will contribute towards the employee's own personal pension scheme a sum representing the employer's and the employee's contributions to SERPS plus for a period of years, as a bonus.

-F32 As an inducement to invest in a personal pension scheme the DSS will contribute towards an employee's own personal pension scheme a sum representing the employee's contributions to SERPS, plus a bonus for a period of years.
-Exclude 'contracting out' option.
+- F20 As an inducement to invest in a personal pension scheme the DSS will contribute towards an employee's own personal pension scheme a sum representing the employee's contributions to SERPS, plus a bonus for a period of years.
+Exclude 'contracting out' option. - F39 Include a win on the lottery even if part of a syndicate and collect the amount respondent received.
+There is no lower limit i.e., collect amount even if only £10.